Key Differences in NCAA and NHL Rules

 NCAA Rulebook (.pdf)

-NCAA games can end in ties, although conferences may elect to use alternate formats to award points in league standings after the initial five-minute OT.
+NCAA games can end in ties, although conferences may elect to use a three-person shootout to award points in league standings after the initial five-minute OT.
 Non-conference games tied after the initial five-minute OT will end as ties.

 Each team receives an additional timeout in overtime if it had already utilized its timeout in regulation.

 Goal scored during delayed penalty.
 If a team scores a goal during a delayed penalty call, that call is still enforced and the penalty served.
 The ensuing faceoff takes place at center ice.

 Contact to the head.
 Any time a player makes direct contact with the head or neck of an opponent it is a major penalty and game misconduct at a minimum.
 The responsibility lies with the player making the hit to avoid contact with the head and neck area of an opposing player.
 A player delivering a check to an unsuspecting and vulnerable player puts themselves in jeopardy of being penalized under this rule.

 When the initial force of the contact is a shoulder to the body of the opponent and then slides up to the head or neck area, this is not classified as contact to the head.
 This type of action may still be penalized, at the referee's discretion, as another penalty (e.g., charging, roughing, elbowing, etc.).